Edb83/self-isolution/TESTING.md

 ```
 [DOM] Input elements should have autocomplete attributes
 ```
-- Resolution: added `autocomplete=""` to Register and Log In inputs.
+- Resolution: added `autocomplete` to Register and Log In inputs.

 ### Unresolved